quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 ### Causal variants underlying the mutator allele

-Only one DNA repair gene overlapping the C>A mutator locus on chromosome 6 also contained nonsynonymous fixed differences in DNA repair genes: *Ogg1*, a protein-coding gene that participates in the base-excision repair of the oxidative DNA lesion 8-oxoguanine (8-oxoG) [@PMID:17581577].
+Only one DNA repair gene overlapping the C>A mutator locus on chromosome 6 also contained nonsynonymous fixed differences between the C57BL/6J and DBA/2J founder strains: *Ogg1*, a protein-coding gene that participates in base-excision repair of the oxidative DNA lesion 8-oxoguanine (8-oxoG) [@PMID:17581577].
 Both missense mutations and loss-of-heterozygosity in *Ogg1* have been associated with initiation and progression of various types of human cancer [@PMID:22829015;@PMID:10987279;@PMID:9662341].
 Unrepaired 8-oxoG lesions can also lead to C>A mutations, and copy-number losses of either *Ogg1* or *Mutyh* are linked to elevated rates of spontaneous C>A mutation in human neuroblastoma [@doi:10.1073/pnas.2007898118].
 Given these various lines of evidence, we believe that *Ogg1* is the most likely candidate gene to explain the additional C>A mutator phenotype in the BXDs, but it remains unclear whether the p.Thr95Ala missense mutation is the causal allele.
-We hypothesized that missense mutations in *Mutyh* were responsible for the large-effect C>A mutator phenotype we previously observed in the BXDs [@PMID:35545679].
+We hypothesized that *Mutyh* missense mutations on *D* haplotypes were responsible for the large-effect C>A mutator phenotype we previously observed in the BXDs [@PMID:35545679].
 However, using high-quality long-read assemblies of inbred laboratory strains, another group recently identified a ~5 kbp mobile element insertion (MEI) within the first intron of *Mutyh* [@doi:10.1101/2022.09.26.509577] that is present on *D* haplotypes and absent from *B* haplotypes.
-The MEI is associated with significantly reduced expression of *Mutyh* in embryonic stem cells from laboratory strains, and may underlie the previous C>A germline mutator phenotype in the BXDs.
+The MEI is associated with significantly reduced expression of *Mutyh* in embryonic stem cells from laboratory strains, and may therefore underlie the previous C>A germline mutator phenotype in the BXDs.
 In light of this new evidence, we cannot discount the possibility that eQTLs associated with decreased expression of *Ogg1* (Table @tbl:eqtl-results) are responsible for the C>A mutator phenotype we observed in this study.

 ### Discovering mutator alleles in other systems